ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 the obj is need to be handled by linker or loader later.
 With this tool, you can verify your generated ELF format.

-The cpu0 author has published a “System Software” book which introduce the topics of assembler, linker, loader, compiler and OS in concept, and at same time demonstrates how to use binutils and gcc to analysis ELF through the example
+The cpu0 author has published a “System Software” book which introduces the topics of assembler, linker, loader, compiler and OS in concept, and at same time demonstrates how to use binutils and gcc to analysis ELF through the example